JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/ospp_report_210370190/index.md

 #### Implementation

-In ReinforcementLearningZoo.jl, I implement the [`NFSPAgent`](https://juliareinforcementlearning.org/docs/rlzoo/#:~:text=ReinforcementLearningZoo.NFSPAgent) which define the `NFSPAgent` struct and design its behaviors according to the **NFSP** algorithm, including collecting needed information and how to update the policy.
+In ReinforcementLearningZoo.jl, I implement the [`NFSPAgent`](https://juliareinforcementlearning.org/docs/rlzoo/#:~:text=ReinforcementLearningZoo.NFSPAgent) which defines the `NFSPAgent` struct and designs its behaviors according to the **NFSP** algorithm, including collecting needed information and how to update the policy.
 And the [`NFSPAgentManager`](https://juliareinforcementlearning.org/docs/rlzoo/#ReinforcementLearningZoo.NFSPAgentManager) is a special multi-agent manager that all agents apply **NFSP** algorithm.
 Besides, in the [`abstract_nfsp`](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl/blob/master/src/ReinforcementLearningZoo/src/algorithms/nfsp/abstract_nfsp.jl), I customize the `run` function for `NFSPAgentManager`.

 Since the core of the algorithm is to define the behavior of the `NFSPAgent`, I'll explain how it is done as the following:
 ```Julia